1.3 Assessment Access and Bias

 Key Takeaways

-- Valid assessment evidence measures the intended skill rather than unrelated barriers such as confusing language, speed, handwriting, or narrow background knowledge.
+- Valid assessment evidence measures the intended skill rather than construct-irrelevant barriers such as confusing language, speed, handwriting, or narrow background knowledge.

-- Multiple evidence sources help teachers distinguish content understanding from language development, test format, anxiety, or opportunity-to-learn issues.
+- Diagnostic, formative, and summative evidence together help teachers separate content understanding from language development, format, anxiety, or opportunity-to-learn issues.

-- Rubrics should align point values with the learning target and describe observable criteria students can use before submitting work.
+- Rubrics should align point values with the learning target and use observable criteria students can see before submitting work.

-- Bias checks include reviewing wording, examples, cultural assumptions, accessibility, scoring patterns, and subgroup outcomes.
+- Bias checks review wording, examples, cultural assumptions, accessibility, scoring patterns, and subgroup outcomes for construct-irrelevant variance.

-- EAS assessment answers usually preserve rigor while adjusting format, supports, or interpretation to improve fairness.
+- EAS assessment answers preserve rigor while adjusting format, supports, or interpretation to improve fairness.

 What Counts As Valid Evidence

 An assessment is useful only if it supports the inference the teacher wants to make.
 Validity asks whether the task measures the intended skill.
-A social studies test full of idioms may not validly measure historical reasoning for students who understand the topic but miss the figurative language.
+A social studies test full of idioms may not validly measure historical reasoning for a student who understands the topic but misses the figurative language.
 A math quiz with tiny print may measure visual access as much as proportional reasoning.
+Reliability, by contrast, asks whether scores are consistent; an unreliable rubric produces different scores for the same work.
+EAS items usually hinge on validity, not reliability.

-EAS questions often describe a mismatch between what students can do in one setting and what the assessment score suggests.
-The best answer does not ignore the score, but it also does not treat one score as the whole truth.
-The teacher examines whether the task, timing, format, or rubric blocked students from showing what they know.
+When something unrelated to the target skill makes a task harder for some students, that is construct-irrelevant variance, and it is the central vocabulary of this competency.
+EAS questions often describe a mismatch between what students do in one setting and what the score suggests.
+The best answer neither ignores the score nor treats one score as the whole truth; it examines whether the task, timing, format, or rubric blocked students from showing what they know.

-Multiple evidence can include discussion notes, exit tickets, short writes, conferences, performance tasks, quizzes, projects, observations, student self-assessments, and work samples.
-The goal is not to replace all formal tests.
-The goal is to compare evidence so the teacher can make a better instructional decision.
+Evidence can include discussion notes, exit tickets, short writes, conferences, performance tasks, quizzes, projects, observations, self-assessments, and work samples.
+The goal is not to discard formal tests but to compare evidence so the teacher can make a better instructional decision.

 | Assessment concern | What the teacher should examine | Strong response |